hinayupak/Live-Search-AJAX/README.md

 # Live-Search-AJAX
-Live Search using JSON Data through Ajax
+Live Search using JSON Data through Ajax.
 Created for a custom template in wordpress